Kyagoat/ItemsRarity/README.md

 A Minecraft 1.20.1 Forge mod that adds item rarity tiers (heavily inspired by the Tierify and Tiered mods).

 This mod aims to provide an alternative to Tierify for Forge 1.20.1 modpacks.
-As Tierify is not fully compatible with Connector Sinytra—which I wanted to include in my modpack—I am recreating some of its features with inspired adjustments.
+Since Tierify is not fully compatible with Connector Sinytra—which I wanted to include in my modpack—I decided to recreate some of its features with inspired adjustments.
+I wanted a mod like Tierify for my RPG / SMP / RP modpack for me and my friends, so I decided to make my first mod.

 ## Item Rarity Upgrade System